Kiuwan logo

 • Understand why the organization’s cybersecurity policy and rules exist.
 The C-suite is much less likely to ignore a cybersecurity policy or rule if they understand its rationale.
 For example, the C-suite is more likely to follow password rules if they comprehend how frequent password rotation and encryption prevent hackers from gaining access to a network.

 • Understand the importance of and how to build processes and tools into the fabric of the company culture.
-The C-suite must know how to integrate processes, including philosophies, policies, and tools, into the company culture to help the company as a whole prioritize cybersecurity.
+The C-suite must know how to integrate processes, including philosophies, policies, and tools, into the company culture to help the company prioritize cybersecurity.

 2. Ensure Security Policies Aren’t a Burden

-Developers may hesitate to adopt security policies if they believe following these policies takes too much time and effort.
-Accordingly, ensure cybersecurity policies don’t cause significant time and work burdens.
+Developers may hesitate to adopt security policies if they believe following them takes too much time and effort.
+Accordingly, ensure cybersecurity policies don’t create significant time and work burdens.

-For example, if the organization decides to shift security left, make sure the change does not cause any disruptions in workflow or increases in work for the development team.
+For example, if the organization decides to shift security left, make sure the change does not disrupt workflow or increase work for the development team.
 Ideally, the security team and policy designers should meet with developers to see if the policies align with their goals and expectations.

 Shift left involves moving testing and quality assurance tasks to earlier stages of the software development life cycle (SDLC) to identify and fix problems as soon as possible rather than waiting.
 Adopting a shift left can lead to several benefits, including faster feedback loops, improved software quality, faster time-to-market, and improved cost efficiency.